Why Become A CMT Charterholder

 Investment decisions are best made when devoid of emotional or behavioral biases.
 That’s why a thorough understanding of technical analysis is so essential and effective when evaluating potential investments.

 Acquire Technical Analysis Skills

 Technical analysis is an essential research methodology used by institutional analysts, strategists and portfolio managers.
 It often complements quantitative, fundamental and macro-economic methods.
 In recent years, it has become a cornerstone of the investment management industry.

-The Chartered Market Technician® (CMT) designation is bestowed by the nonprofit, U.S.-based Market Technicians Association (MTA) and is fast becoming the premier designation for technical analysts globally due to the rigorous program and the credentialing process.
+The Chartered Market Technician® (CMT) designation is bestowed by the nonprofit, U.S.-based CMT Association and is fast becoming the premier designation for technical analysts globally due to the rigorous program and the credentialing process.
 The MTA began to develop the CMT program in 1985 and has consistently added to and updated its curriculum to reflect the latest market practices.

-The Chartered Market Technician® (CMT) designation certifies to the exchanges, the investment community and the public that the investment professional has mastered the full and comprehensive body of technical skills skills.
+The Chartered Market Technician® (CMT) designation certifies to the exchanges, the investment community and the public that the investment professional has mastered the full and comprehensive body of technical analysis skills.

 Among the skills you must master in the CMT program:

 - Technical Investment Strategies